How to meet consumer demand for secure and convenient digital experiences

 Consumers demand a balance of security and convenience

-68% percent of consumers rank security as being most important to them when they create an online account.
-So it’s clear businesses can expect most consumers to make the decision of whether to sign up for a new account to be heavily influenced by how safe they feel.
-Losing a customer’s trust when the security of a digital interaction fails to meet their expectations translates to potentially losing business as well as significant and long-lasting implications, especially if a competitor can deliver a better experience.
+68% of consumers rank security as being most important to them when they create an online account.
+So it’s clear businesses can expect most consumers making the decision of whether to sign up for a new account to be heavily influenced by how safe they feel.
+Losing a customer’s trust when the security of a digital interaction fails to meet their expectations could mean losing business and have significant, long-lasting implications, especially if a competitor can deliver a better experience.

 However, there’s also good reason for businesses to invest in convenient digital interactions.
 Research shows that 45% of consumers reported strongly disliking it when companies require additional security checks.
 Additionally, 37% of consumers abandoned signing up for a new online account if they found the process too difficult or time-consuming.

 Consequently, businesses face abandonment if a workflow is seemingly untrustworthy, but if they have too many security hurdles, that could lead to the same result.
 Businesses ultimately must ensure trust with consumers through safe digital experiences without adding unnecessary friction.
 The good news is that providing a secure experience no longer has to come at the expense of a convenient one.
 By successfully implementing intelligent identity verification solutions, businesses create opportunities to exceed consumer expectations for safe and efficient digital experiences.

 How to strike that balance

 76% of consumers reported showing a preference for a company if that company was using particularly more advanced identity verification.
 Additionally, consumer confidence in specific identity verification tools rose.
 Verification tools like dual-factor authentication and Knowledge-Based Authentication (KBA) both saw increases in consumer confidence.
 Consumers are also becoming more familiar with these tools, with 53% reporting having provided further proof of their identity in the past 12 months.